What is a sexual abuse protective order?

 - mentally incapacitated, which the law defines as being unable to evaluate or control his/her own conduct; or

-- physically helpless, which the law defines as being unconscious or unable (for any other reason) to communicate his/her unwillingness to the sexual act.1
+- physically helpless, which the law defines as being unconscious or unable to communicate his/her unwillingness to the sexual act.1

 Sexual contact is when anyone touches your sexual or intimate parts or causes you to touch the sexual or other intimate parts of another person for the purpose of arousing or satisfying the sexual desire of either person.2 In addition to “touching” one’s sexual or intimate parts, it would also include sexual assault, rape, sodomy, and forced oral sex.

-Note: There could be some defenses to an accusation of sexual abuse related to the difference in age between the victim and due to other circumstances.3 You can read about these defenses here and here on our OR Statutes page.
+Note: There could be some defenses to an accusation of sexual abuse related to the difference in age between the victim and due to other circumstances.3 You can read about these defenses here and here on our Selected Oregon Statutes page.

 3 ORS §163.760(2)(b)

 What types of sexual abuse protective orders are there?
 How long do they last?

 There are two types of sexual abuse protective orders, described below.

 Ex parte order